chatbotman/chatbotman-docs/source/setup.md

 ![](screenshots/dialogflow-settings.png)

 ## 9. Setup Dialogflow for your page
-Back to Chatbotman app, Copy your **developer access token** to the Facebook Page Settings.
+Back to Chatbotman app, copy your **developer access token** to the Facebook Page Settings.
 Then, click **Finish** to finish the first setup.

 ![](screenshots/setup-dialogflow.png)

+## Well Done
+Now, you have already connected a new chatbot to your Facebook page using our Chatbotman app.
+You can send "Hi" to your page using Facebook Messenger and see whether you get the default fallback response by the chatbot.

+Usually, you may get a response like "I didn't get that.
+Can you say it again?" which is because your agent have no intent for handling your message.
+To make the chatbot really works, you need to read the [documentation](https://dialogflow.com/docs/getting-started/building-your-first-agent) by Dialogflow to learn how to create intents and entities in your Dialogflow agent.